frankbrunner/LSZFx/README.md

-This Version of LSZF has been merged in to the community Brach and will be further developed as a part oof the package https://de.flightsim.to/file/2798/swiss-airfields
+This Version of LSZF has been merged in to the community brach and will be further developed as a part of the package https://de.flightsim.to/file/2798/swiss-airfields

 # LSZF MSFS2020 Mod (Microsoft Flight Simulator 2020)
 Here it is 4 free the first mode of the beautiful Switzerland Airport Birrfeld Lupfig LSZF.
 I just began to work on it but and will go a head during the next weeks.
 Let me know what you think and what you expect